Eva Perón: Early childhood

-When Eva was a year old, Duarte returned permanently to his legal family, leaving Juana Ibarguren and her children in abject poverty.
-Ibarguren and her children were forced to move to the poorest area of Junín.
+When Perón was a year old, Duarte returned permanently to his legal family, leaving Juana Ibarguren and her children in abject poverty.
+They were forced to move to the poorest area of Junín.
 Los Toldos was a village in the dusty region of Las Pampas, with a reputation as a desolate place of poverty.
 To support herself and her children, Ibarguren sewed clothes for neighbors.
 The family was stigmatized by the abandonment of the father and by the illegitimate status of the children under Argentine law, and was consequently somewhat isolated.
-A desire to expunge this part of her life might have been a motivation for Eva to arrange the destruction of her original birth certificate in 1945.
+A desire to expunge this part of her life might have been a motivation for Perón to arrange the destruction of her original birth certificate in 1945.

-When Duarte suddenly died and his mistress and their children sought to attend his funeral, there was an unpleasant scene at the church gates.
-Although Juana and the children were permitted to enter and pay their respects to Duarte, they were promptly directed out of the church.
-Mrs. Juan Duarte did not want her husband's mistress and children at the funeral and, as she was the legitimate wife, her orders were respected.
+When Duarte suddenly died, and Ibarguren and their children sought to attend his funeral, there was conflict.
+Although Ibarguren and the children were permitted to enter and pay their respects, they were promptly directed out of the church.
+Duarte's widow did not want her late husband's mistress and children at the funeral.
+As she was the legitimate wife, her orders were respected.

 Junín

 Before abandoning Juana Ibarguren, Juan Duarte had been her sole means of support.
 Biographer John Barnes writes that, after this abandonment, all Duarte left to the family was a document declaring that the children were his, thus enabling them to use the Duarte surname.
 Soon after, Juana moved her children to a one-room apartment in Junín.
 To pay the rent on their single-roomed home, mother and daughters took up jobs as cooks in the houses of the local estancias.

 Eventually, owing to Eva's older brother's financial help, the family moved into a bigger house, which they later transformed into a boarding house.
 During this time, young Eva often participated in school plays and concerts.
 One of her favorite pastimes was the cinema.
-Though Eva's mother had a few plans for Eva, wanting to marry her off to one of the local bachelors, Eva herself dreamed of becoming a famous actress.
+Though Eva's mother wanted to marry her off to one of the local bachelors, Eva dreamed of becoming a famous actress.
 Eva's love for acting was reinforced in October 1933, when she played a small role in a school play called Arriba Estudiantes (Students Arise), which Barnes describes as "an emotional, patriotic, flag-waving melodrama".
 After the play, Eva was determined to become an actress.